DEFRA/adp-documentation/docs/Platform-Architecture/platform-azure-services/ai-services.md

     For local development, the delivery projects can use the Azure Open AI services directly in SND only and connected to the DEFRA VPN or DEFRA laptop.
 This will allow the delivery projects to test the AI services and provide feedback on the service.

-### Developer Access
+#### Developer Access

 For local development, developers will be able to access SND only via the DEFRA VPN or DEFRA laptop with the assigned role of `Cognitive Services OpenAI User`.
 Giving the developers the ability to test Azure Open AI services locally via APIM and view model deployments of the deployment Azure Open AI service.

 For Dev plus environments, developers will be able to access SND only via the DEFRA VPN or DEFRA laptop with the assigned role of `Cognitive Services OpenAI User`.
-This current allow them to:
+This currently allow them to:

 - View the resource in Azure Portal
 - View the resource endpoint under “Keys and Endpoint” but not the keys.